Ultrastable jammed sphere packings with a wide range of particle dispersities: Results

-The vast majority of the increases in $\phi_{\rm J}(\Delta)$ discussed above arise from the SWAP moves.
-We have verified that this is so by performing independent runs (not discussed further here) that employed \textit{only} SWAP moves.
-On the other hand, two trends shown in Fig.\ \ref{fig:1} suggest that the TDOF moves also play a critical role.
-First, while packing-efficiency gains decrease over the range $0.18 \lesssim \Delta \lesssim 0.39$ as SWAP moves become less efficient (as expected \cite{berthier16b,ninarello17}), they increase again over the range $0.39 \lesssim \Delta \lesssim 0.50$.
-Second, $\phi_{\rm J}(\Delta)$ increases above its linear-fit value for the largest $\Delta \gtrsim 0.45$.
+\changedforRthree{The vast majority of the increases in $\phi_{\rm J}(\Delta)$ discussed above arise from the SWAP moves rather than the TDOF moves.
+We have verified that this is so by performing independent runs (not shown in Fig.\ 1) that employed \textit{only} SWAP moves.
+The additional fractional increases in $\phi_{\rm J}$ obtained during the second stage of LS-like growth (Section \ref{sec:methods}) decrease from 0.07\% for $\Delta = 0$ to $< 0.01\%$ over the range $0.02 \leq \Delta < 0.30$.
+For larger $\Delta$, they increase in a concave-up fashion, reaching 0.05\% by $\Delta = 0.39$ and 0.3\% by $\Delta = 0.50$.
+Although these increases are small compared to those highlighted in Fig.\ \ref{fig:1}'s inset, they explain two trends shown in this figure that were not discussed above:} \changedforRthree{(i)} while the overall packing-efficiency gains decrease over the range $0.18 \lesssim \Delta \lesssim 0.39$ as SWAP moves become less efficient (as expected \cite{berthier16b,ninarello17}), they increase again over the range $0.39 \lesssim \Delta \lesssim 0.50$\changedforRthree{; and (ii)} $\phi_{\rm J}(\Delta)$ increases \changedforRthree{noticeably} above its linear-fit value for the largest $\Delta \gtrsim 0.45$.

-To better understand the above results, we examined the jammed packings' coordination-number statistics.
-Our key results are shown in Figure \ref{fig:2}.
-Panel (a) shows the average coordination numbers $Z_{\rm J} = N^{-1}\sum_{i = 1}^N Z_i$, where particle $i$ has $Z_i$ contacts.
+To better understand the above results, we examined the jammed packings' coordination-number statistics. \changedforRtwo{Figure \ref{fig:2}} shows the average coordination numbers $Z_{\rm J} = N^{-1}\sum_{i = 1}^N Z_i$, where particle $i$ has $Z_i$ contacts.
 In contrast to most previous studies, we do \textit{not} remove rattlers (particles with $Z_i < 4$ \cite{noncohem}) when calculating $Z_{\rm J}$, because doing so obscures the trends we wish to highlight.
-Panel (b) shows the probability distributions $P(Z_i)$, i.e.\ the probabilities that a given particle has $Z_i$ contacts.
-Here we define contact using the criterion $r_{ij} - \sigma_{ij} < 10^{-5}$.
-Increasing/decreasing this contact tolerance (i.e., $10^{-5}$) shifts the $Z_{\rm J}(\Delta)$ curves up/down, lengthens/shortens the tails of the $P(Z_i)$ distributions, and decreases/increases the rattler fractions.
-However, since the strengths of these shifts are only weakly preparation-protocol dependent, it does not qualitatively change the results discussed below.
+Here we define contact using the criterion \changedforRtwo{employed in Ref.\ \cite{ozawa17}, i.e.\ $r_{ij} < (1+C) \sigma_{ij}$, with $C = 10^{-3}$.} \otherchanges{We chose this value because it lies within the well-known intermediate-$C$ plateau in $Z_{\rm J}(\Delta, C)$ \cite{donev05c}.
+Reducing the value of $C$ shifts the $Z_{\rm J}(\Delta)$ curves downwards and increases} the rattler fractions, \otherchanges{but} it does not qualitatively change the results discussed below. \changedforRone{Results for the standard definition of $Z_{\rm J}$ (i.e.\ the average coordination number \textit{after} removing rattlers) and a further discussion of $C$-dependence are given in Appendix B.}